Hotstopper/personal_website/content/projects/hk_election/index.md

 Even after accounting for demographics, regional differences remain visible.

-Kowloon and the New Territoriesshow higher pan-democratic vote shares than Hong Kong Island, which serves as the baseline.
+Kowloon and the New Territories show higher pan-democratic vote shares than Hong Kong Island, which serves as the baseline.

 These areas combine dense new-town populations, strong transport connectivity, and strong local networks.